richiebono/MineSweeper/README.md

 1. Requirements
 - Install Docker

-2. Container Orchestration
+2. Container Orchestration Server and MicroServices
 - execute command "docker compose up" on preferred CMD
+- access the database manager adminer with link: http://localhost:8080
+- access the Account Mananger API with link: http://localhost:8081/swagger-ui.html
-- access the game API with link: http://localhost:8082/swagger-ui.html#/mine-sweeper-controller
+- access the game API with link: http://localhost:8082/swagger-ui.html
+- access the monitoring server with link: http://localhost:8083
-- access the Authentication API with link: http://localhost:8083/swagger-ui.html#/authentication-controller
+- access the db server with link: http://localhost:5432

 # Build and Test
 1. Access the video by YouTube: